zhasmin-roumieh/AGENTIC-SQUARE/README.md

 Prompt City.
 Urban Vision Wolfsburg 2026 — Design studio SoSe 2026 Bauhaus-Universität Weimar, InfAU

-**Team:** Dikshya Pokharel, Mareike Sophie Steffan, Zhasmin Roumieh **Contact:** zhasminroumieh@gmail.com
+**Team:** Dikshya Pokharel, Mareike Sophie Steffen, Zhasmin Roumieh **Contact:** zhasminroumieh@gmail.com

 ## Abstract

 Agentic Square responds to the erosion of everyday social life in car-oriented neighbourhoods of Wolfsburg, taking as its test site the underused Marktplatz of Westhagen.
 The premise is that community forms through building things together: residents come to know one another by designing and constructing public space as a group, season after season.
-As Artificial intelligence becomes widely available, the project experiments with placing it in the square itself as a digital assistant that coordinates this collective process.
-The assistant gathers residents' wishes, proposes layouts, produces print-ready plans and step by step build manuals that require no specialist skills, handles city permits, divides the work into sign-up tasks and also handles the dismantling process.
+As artificial intelligence becomes widely available, the project experiments with placing it in the square itself as a digital assistant that coordinates this collective process.
+The assistant gathers residents' wishes, proposes layouts, produces print-ready plans and step-by-step building manuals that require no specialist skills, handles city permits, divides the work into sign-up tasks and also handles the dismantling process.
 The same low-cost pallets and bricks are reconfigured from season to season into a bench, a planter, a playground or a festival stand.
-The assistant provides the workflow, and the residents build and decide together.
+The assistant provides the workflow, the residents build and decide together.

 ## The urban issue